 A quick technical detail we need to cover.
-There are a lot of boxes out there that claim to be pfSense compatible.
-Technically any x86 device or PC is a compatible pfSense firewall.
-They may not however be the best pfSense box if they lack support for AES-NI.
+There are a lot of boxes out there that claim to be pfSense compatible (and they technically are).
+Any x86 device or PC is generally compatible with the pfSense firewall software.
+And though they are compatible, they may not be the best pfSense box if they lack support for AES-NI.
 Simply put AES-NI is encryption service that are included in the die of most new processors.
 This functionality drastically speeds up cryptography processes for SSL and VPN services.
-Starting with version 2.4 pfSense will only run on hardware supporting AES-NI. pfSense 2.3.x is still available but is end-of-life and not recommended.

 In this rundown we will only included boxes that support AES-NI.

 So… you don’t care.
 You just want a box without AES-NI support?
 Then we’d definitely recommend the Protectli.
 It’s not going to run lots of VPNs or do SSL decryption/encryption for squid proxy or anything else.
 But if you just want a solid little firewall to protect your family this one should check most people’s boxes… minus AES-NI.

 This box does have some nice features even without AES-NI!
 First, it is super affordable at less than $200.
 Second it packs a dual-core Celeron J1800 running at 2.4Ghz.
 Plenty of horsepower for fiber connections such as ATT Fiber or Verizon FiOS.

 OK.
 Now let’s move on to our recommendations for the best pfSense Box that does support AES-NI.